vitessio/website/content/en/docs/20.0/user-guides/configuration-advanced/resharding.md

 ## Next Steps

-Congratulations, you have successfully resharded your `customer` keyspace in two shards.
+Congratulations, you have successfully resharded your `customer` keyspace into two shards.
-Now, let's learn [how to schedule backups](../../operating-vitess/backup-and-restore/scheduled-backups) of your Vitess custer.
+Now, let's learn [how to schedule backups](../../operating-vitess/backup-and-restore/scheduled-backups) of your Vitess cluster.